rupkohli/RupinderKohli-hr/README.md

  - Details about the project
  - What did you do
  - How did we do
- - Any other relevant info that would be necessary for evaluators to judge the work
+ - Any other relevant info that would be necessary for evaluators to judge the work.

 To check my notebook, please click [here](https://github.com/rupkohli/RupinderKohli-hr/blob/main/HR_Analytics.ipynb)